 At a Glance

-Chemical distribution industry is on a massive growth curve now more than ever.
-There is a need to set your processes straight and streamline supply chain with sufficient controls in place to keep up with the pace of the market.
+- There’s a growing need to set your processes straight and streamline your supply chain with sufficient controls in place to keep up with the pace of the market.

 There are 4 key processes that matter to a chemical distribution company: